What is a Clinical Psychologist?

 - Clinical Psychologist-Licensed

 In 2016, there was an estimated number of 147,500 jobs in the United States for Clinical Psychologist.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Clinical Psychologist by 2026.
-Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.
+There will be an estimated 12,100 positions for Clinical Psychologist per year.

 The states with the most job growth for Clinical Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.